 Search tips

-• Quotation marks search for an exact phrase.
-For example, if you search with quotations, "medical error," your search finds results only with that exact phrase.
-A search for the phrase without quotation marks retrieves results that may include those two words anywhere in the document, even if they are not ordered in the way you searched for them.
+• Quotation marks can be used to search for an exact phrase.
+For example, if you search with quotation marks (e.g., "medical error"), your search finds results only with that exact phrase.
+A search for the phrase without quotation marks retrieves results that may include those two words anywhere in the record, even if they are not ordered in the way you searched for them.

-• An asterisk (*), aka truncation, searches for all endings to a word at the same time.
+• An asterisk (*) is a truncation symbol that can be used to search for multiple endings to a word at the same time.
 For example, math*, searches for math, mathematics, and mathematical.

-• A question mark (?), aka a wildcard, can replace a letter in a word.
-This is helpful when there are variations in how a word is spelled in a language.
-For example, British English often uses a “s” when American English uses a “z.”
+• question mark (?) is a wildcard symbol that can replace a letter in a word.
+This is helpful when there are variations in how a word is spelled.
+For example, British English often uses an “s” while American English uses a “z.”
 Searching for psychoanaly?e searches for both psychoanalyze and psychoanalyse.

-• AND: displays results that contain both of the desired keywords.
+• AND: displays results that contain all of the desired keywords (e.g., cats AND dogs).

-• OR: displays results with at least one of the desired keywords, but not necessarily both.
+• OR: displays results with at least one of the desired keywords (e.g., cats OR dogs).

-• NOT: displays results that do not contain the keyword.
+• NOT: displays results that do not contain a keyword (e.g., cats NOT dogs).

-• Putting parentheses around sets of Boolean operators helps with more advanced searching.
-For example, you could create a search for “(cats AND dogs) AND (lions OR tigers) NOT bears” that will return documents that contain cats, dogs, and either lions or tigers, but that also do not contain bears.
+• Putting parentheses around sets of Boolean operators allows you to combine them in precise ways.
+For example, you could create a search for “(cats AND dogs) AND (lions OR tigers) NOT bears” that will return records that contain cats, dogs, and either lions or tigers, but that also do not contain bears.

-• Many search engines and databases offer banks of filters that can help you limit your search by content type, discipline, date, online availability, or subject.
+• Many search engines and databases offer filters that can help you limit your search by content type, discipline, date, online availability, or subject.

-• Get used to searching using only keywords rather than typing out a full question.
+• Search with keywords rather than typing out a full question.
 Searching for “dogs lions friendship” can return more specific results than “can a dog and a lion be friends?”
 All of the words that you include in your search will be used to find matching content.
 Too many words can limit your results.

 • Use words that a professional would use to describe what you are looking for.
 Instead of “my head hurts” or “why is my head killing me,” search for “headache.”